schlpbch/bookingAPI/docs/roadmap.md

     - Verbund Tickets

 ### R81 Version 1.0 Release
+- after sales:
-- after sales: State of booking e.g., cancelled, printed,...
+  - state of booking e.g., cancelled, printed,...
-- after sales: Refund of booking
+  - refund of a booking
 - more than 1 person (child, adult, senior)
 - more than 0 vias
   - for trips
   - for offers
 - seat reservation
 - fulfilement:
  - ticket Layouting for KTUs (print attributes -> ticket)